werf/werf/docs/pages/reference/cleaning_process.md

       Value can be specified by `--git-commit-strategy-limit` or `$WERF_GIT_COMMIT_STRATEGY_LIMIT`.
     * The policy covers images tagged by werf with `--tag-git-commit` option.
 * **by tags:**
-    * Werf deletes an image from _images repo_ when the corresponding git tag does not exist.
+    * werf deletes an image from _images repo_ when the corresponding git tag does not exist.
     * For the remaining images, the following policies apply:
        * _git-tag-strategy-expiry-days_.
        Keep published _images_ in the _images repo_ for the **specified maximum days** since image published.